avisi-cloud/structurizr-site-generatr/README.md

 - Generates diagrams in SVG, PNG and PlantUML format, which can be viewed and downloaded from the generated site.
 - Easy browsing through the site by clicking on software system and container elements in the diagrams.
 Note that external software systems are excluded from the menu.
-A software system is considered external when it lives outside the (deprecated) enterprise boundary or when groups are used and the software system is outside of any group.
+A software system is considered external when it lives outside the (deprecated) enterprise boundary or when it contains a specific tag, see [Customizing the generated website](#customizing-the-generated-website).
 - Start a development server which generates a site, serves it and updates the site automatically whenever a file that's part of the Structurizr workspace changes.
 - Include documentation (in Markdown or AsciiDoc format) in the generated site.
 Both workspace level documentation and software